balancer/docs/docs/concepts/pools/managed.md

 Pool `owner`s can edit the basket of assets in a Managed Pool by adding and removing tokens.

 ### Adding Tokens
-`addToken` adds a token to the Pool's list of tradeable tokens.
-When adding a token to a Managed Pool the weights of all other tokens in the pool will decrease.
-Once the new token is added it will have an initial balance of 0.
-Because regular join functions do not work with tokens whoes balances are 0 it is the `owner`s responsibility to deposit an initial amount of tokens into the pool via an `assetManager`.
+`addToken` adds a token to the Pool's list of tradeable assets.
+When adding a token to a Managed Pool, the weights of all other tokens in the pool will decrease.
+Once the new token is added, it will have an initial balance of 0.
+Because regular join operations do not work with tokens whose balances are 0, it is the `owner`s responsibility to deposit an initial amount of tokens into the pool via an `assetManager`.
 The `assetManager` is set by the `owner` when adding a token to the pool.
-It should be noted that during weight changes or when a weight change is scheduled in the future, token additions are forbidden.
+Token additions are forbidden during weight changes or when a weight change is scheduled in the future.

-#### Depositing Tokens via an Asset Manager

 ### Removing Tokens
-`removeToken` removes a token from the Pool's list of tradeable tokens.
-When removing a token from a Managed Pool the weights of all other tokens in the pool will increase. `owner`s can remove a token from the pool as long as there are three or more tokens currently in the pool.
-This is because Managed Pools cannot have fewer than two tokens, not including BPT.
-Similarly to the rules surrounding adding tokens, it should be noted that during weight changes or when a weight change is scheduled in the future, token removals are forbidden.
+`removeToken` removes a token from the Pool's list of tradeable assets.
+When removing a token from a Managed Pool, the weights of all other tokens in the pool will increase. `owner`s can remove a token from the pool as long as there are three or more tokens currently in the pool.
+This is because Managed Pools must have at least two tokens, excluding BPT.
+Similar to the rules for adding tokens, token removals are also forbidden during weight changes or when a weight change is scheduled in the future.
+Before calling `removeToken`, the `assetManager` must have withdrawn the entire balance of the token being removed from the pool.

 ### Examples
 [ManagedPoolAddRemoveTokenLib.sol](https://github.com/balancer/balancer-v2-monorepo/blob/master/pkg/pool-weighted/contracts/managed/ManagedPoolAddRemoveTokenLib.sol) provides the necessary logic for adding and removing tokens from a Managed Pool.
+[AssetManagers.sol](https://github.com/balancer/balancer-v2-monorepo/blob/master/pkg/vault/contracts/AssetManagers.sol) provides the necessary logic for depositing and withdrawing tokens from a Managed Pool.
 Below are a few basic examples of how an `owner` can add and remove tokens from a Managed Pool.
+As well as how an `assetManager` can deposit and withdraw tokens.

 ```solidity
 // Variable declarations